Agfacolor: Legacy of World War II

-Towards the end of World War II, large quantities of raw Agfacolor stock were seized by the Soviet Union and served as the basis for the Sovcolor process, which was widely used in the USSR and other Eastern bloc nations; such films produced in Poland were also described as Polcolor, the first being Adventure in Warsaw (1955).
+Towards the end of World War II, large quantities of raw Agfacolor stock were seized by the Soviet Union and served as the basis for the Sovcolor process, which was widely used in the USSR and other Eastern bloc nations; such films produced in Poland were also described as Polcolor, the first being Adventure at Marienstadt (1954).
 One of the best-known Sovcolor films is War and Peace (1965–67) and many of Andrei Tarkovsky's films used it as well.
 Sovcolor was known for the variable quality of its colors, which led to continuity errors as colors changed between scenes; more prestigious productions used imported Eastman Kodak stock instead.

-After the war, Agfa's former production plant at Wolfen was located in the Soviet occupation zone which was to become East Germany.
-After the war, the Wolfen plant continued producing Agfacolor films, until in 1964 East Germany lost the licence to the Agfa brand name.
-From 1964 onwards, the plant was renamed ORWO (short for Original Wolfen), producing color films under the name of ORWOcolor.
+Agfa was divided into Agfa-Werke, a subsidiary of Farbenfabriken, in West Germany and Agfa Wolfen in East Germany after World War II and the division of Germany.
+Agfa-Werke opened a plant in Leverkusen.
+Agfa Wolfen sold the Agfa brand rights to Agfa-Werke in 1964, and changed its name to ORWO.
+Agfa-Werke merged with Gevaert that same year to form Agfa-Gevaert.

 Agfacolor consumer products were also marketed in North America under the names Ansco Color and Anscochrome (from Agfa's then-US subsidiary, Agfa-Ansco).
 Prior to World War II, the film had been imported from Germany.
 After the War began, the American subsidiary was seized by the US Government.
 At the request of the War Department, Ansco then developed a similar color film, which it produced in its own factory in Binghamton, New York.
 Anscochrome was widely distributed, but met with limited commercial success in competition with Kodak product.

 Ansco Color was also used in Hollywood films, including some produced by Metro-Goldwyn-Mayer.
 Films shot in Ansco Color included The Man on the Eiffel Tower (1949), Bwana Devil (1953), Kiss Me, Kate (1953), Seven Brides for Seven Brothers (1954), Brigadoon (1954), and Lust for Life (1956), the final film shot on this film stock.
 Anscochrome films for still photography were manufactured until 1977.
+Agfacolor was used in one of the first color French comedy and topless films with Louis de Funès called Women of Paris (fr.
+Ah!
+Les belles bacchantes) dated 1954.

 Agfacolor during the Second World War

-Famous professional early works made in Agfacolor were war photo reports made during Invasion of Poland (1939) by Hugo Jaeger; Paris during German occupation (1940-1944) by André Zucca; Warsaw Ghetto Uprising (1943) by Zbigniew Borowczyk (3 photos) and Karol Grabski (1 photo); Warsaw Uprising (1944) by Ewa Faryaszewska; Prague uprising (1945) by Oldřich Cerha and during Hungarian Revolution of 1956 by Jeno Kiss.
-All of works excluding Jaeger were made by resistance members active against their occupants.
-All photographs survived in excellent condition.
+Famous professional early works made in Agfacolor were war photo reports made during Invasion of Poland (1939) by Hugo Jaeger; Paris during German occupation (1940-1944) by André Zucca; Warsaw Ghetto Uprising (1943) by Zbigniew Borowczyk (3 photos), Karol Grabski (1 photo) and Rosemarie Lincke (1 photo); Warsaw Uprising (1944) by Ewa Faryaszewska and Gerhard Wiechmann; Prague uprising (1945) by Oldřich Cerha and during Hungarian Revolution of 1956 by Jeno Kiss.

-In 1978, Agfa ceased production of color film based upon the original Agfacolor process, switching to Kodak's C-41 process.